 Covering 800 miles across five counties, the Cotswolds is the biggest Area of Outstanding Natural Beauty in England and Wales.
 But other than admiring the countryside, what else is there to do on a weekend away in the Cotswolds?
 Here are five ways to see it.

 1. A historical weekend in Gloucester

-The Gloucester docks were once the deepest and widest docks in the world, but fell into disrepair until their renovation in the 1980s.
+Gloucester docks were once the deepest and widest in the world, but fell into disrepair until their renovation in the 1980s.
 Now the area is a thriving shopping centre, complete with designer outlets and places to dine dockside.
 Pop into the National Waterways Museum where you can browse archives and clamber aboard historic boats.

-Once you’ve finished exploring the docks, stray into the heart of the city where you’ll find many more historical sites: the house Beatrix Potter chose for the setting of The Tailor of Gloucester, the coronation site of Henry III, Gloucester Cathedral, and the Roman ruins in the Eastgate’s underground Chamber.
+Once you’ve finished exploring the docks, stray into the heart of the city where you’ll find many more historical sites: the house Beatrix Potter chose for the setting of The Tailor of Gloucester, the coronation site of Henry III, Gloucester Cathedral, and the Roman ruins in the Eastgate’s underground chamber.